Have Spacs, Wall Street’s hottest craze of the past year, had their day?

 Elsewhere, Irish natural resources and property veteran John Carr is a founding director of a Spac called ESM Acquisition Corporation that raised $300 million in March to hunt for companies geared towards a lower carbon economy.

-Hedge fund guru Bill Ackman, tennis star Serena Williams, former basketball legend Shaquille O’Neil and ex-House of Representatives speaker Paul Ryan have all gotten involved in various Spacs in the past year as the frenzy continued.
+Hedge fund guru Bill Ackman, tennis star Serena Williams, former basketball player Shaquille O’Neal and ex-House of Representatives speaker Paul Ryan have all become involved in various Spacs in the past year as the frenzy continued.
 Rapper Jay-Z sold a cannabis company to a Spac in January.

 The hottest story in the IPO market has taken place against the backdrop of a general rally by equity markets in the past year, aided by cash that central banks have pumped into financial markets amid the Covid-19 crisis.
 In a world where traditional stock market flotations of operating companies are a rigorous process and can take years of planning, Spacs can be formed and go public within a matter of months.